lucasew/nixcfg/README.md

     - i3 + xfce: working nice, unable to skip music locked (workaround using kdeconnect xD), the bar is still the default
     - gnome: now is what I am using, working nice, also in unstable there is a new lockscreen (GDM) that I think is better than the old
     - xfce: working nice too
-    - kde: Works but I haven't played much yet
+    - kde: works but I haven't played much yet

 - modular fashion: home modules are searched when the config files loads, you just create a file in home directory using home-manager module structure and nix imports it automagically, same for `machine/acer`